slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 see key work information from other tools on the surface of tasks, and automate cross-tool processes.

 Apps can use App Components to display customized widgets, forms, and rules within Asana's user interface.
-Requests go from Asana directly to an App Server.
-The App Server controls the information within these customized widgets and the App Server controls what happens when a User takes actions within these components.
+Requests go from Asana directly to an [App Server](/docs/app-server).
+The App Server controls the information within these customized widgets and the App Server controls what happens when a user takes actions within these components.

 <img src="../images/UI_Components.gif" />

-The App Components open beta is **coming soon**.
+**The App Components open beta is coming soon**.
 At the moment, we are offering this documentation as a preview of how will be able to build with App Components.
 For the latest updates and announcements, [subscribe to our developer forum](https://forum.asana.com/c/developersapi/app-components-beta/150).